datamasque/DataMasque-AWS-service-catalog-database-provisioning-blueprint/README.md

-# AWS Service Catalog RDS Provisioning Template
+# AWS RDS Service Catalog Provisioning Template

 ## Introduction

 DataMasque AWS blueprint template is written in AWS CloudFormation format.
 The purpose of this template is to create a reusable data provisioning pipeline that calls DataMasque APIs to produce masked data that's safe for consumption in non-production environment.

 The diagram below describes the DataMasque reference architecture in AWS.
-This CloudFormation template is used to setup an AWS Service Catalog Product to give end users access to provision RDS instances from a masked RDS snapshot - this incoporiates steps 6, 7 & 8 highlighted in purple.
-Please refer to [DataMasque AWS Masking Step Functions CloudFormation Template](https://github.com/datamasque/DataMasque-AWS-masking-stepfunctions-blueprint) to automate creation of masked RDS/Aurora snapshots.
+This CloudFormation template is used to set up an AWS Service Catalog Products to give end-users access to provision RDS instances from a masked Aurora snapshot - this incorporates the self-service steps highlighted in purple.

+Please refer to [DataMasque AWS RDS Masking Step Functions CloudFormation Template](https://github.com/datamasque/DataMasque-AWS-masking-stepfunctions-blueprint) to automate masking RDS/Aurora snapshots.

 ![Reference deployment](reference_deployment.png "Reference deployment")